9 Tips to Reduce Demands for the PDAer in Your Life

 Tip 6: Ask yourself whether the demand is really important

 Pick your battles.
 Ask yourself does not “doing the thing” really have unsafe or unhealthy consequences, or have you been conditioned to believe it needs to be done a certain way in order to meet non-autistic societal standards and/or family or friends’ expectations?
 Households can run a lot more smoothly if PDAers are allowed to do things their preferred way, for example, not sitting down at meal times, eating safe foods or wearing their same, favourite clothes.
+Focus on the end goal, rather than the means of getting there.

 Tip 7: Avoid punishments and/or incentives

-To someone feeling their autonomy is under threat, introducing punitive measures or rewards for task completion can indicate your love or acceptance is dependent on their compliance, which will only add to our uncertainty and overwhelm, erode our connectedness and heighten our stress and avoidance.
+To someone feeling their autonomy is under threat, introducing punitive measures or rewards for task completion can suggest your love or acceptance is dependent on their compliance, which will only add to our uncertainty and overwhelm, erode our connectedness and heighten our stress and avoidance.

 Tip 8: Instead, prioritise safety and emotional connection over compliance